 So now we have an example of a client that needs to target every city but at the same time isn’t in any of them.

 Well first thing to think is “craigslist” and the local tree structure of the site.
 Our goal is to make the site has region and local sections and have one inside the other so that it has single pages that seem to serve only one region.

 Biggest mistake of the novice SEO is to target multiple keywords on a single page that conflict with each other.
-If you are my friend who wants to build a Charlotte power washing website for his small business, but also offer, decks, painting, roof cleaning and other outdoor services, you have to seperate the topics.
+If you are my friend who wants to build a Charlotte power washing website for his small business, but also offer, decks, painting, roof cleaning, air compressor service and other outdoor services, you have to seperate the topics.

 The seperation needs to be either seperate sites that drive traffic to one site so each can be on a specific topic, or you must break the site up into sections dedicated only to each item.
 He wouldn’t want the power washing section to have a side bar that says “need you house painted” and links to that section.
 If you want to be a site that is an athority on one thing lets find a way to target one thing per section.

 Well for my clients consulting services, the regions were the target.